msatyan/MyNodeC/README.md

 // These are perfectly a valid JavaScript scenario
-// Not recommended such usage for better code optimization.
+// Not recommended such usage for better code optimization. console.log( Add(3, 5) );
-Add( 3, 5);
-Add( "Hello ", "World !");
+console.log( Add("Hello ", "World !") );
 ```

-##### 2) Slightly above lower value range
+##### 2) Slightly above lower value ranges
-- Performance of of JS may start falling down significantly:
+- Performance of of JS execution may have start falling down significantly:
 The V8 may have started getting profiling information about the JS function from the previous iterations of execution.
-Profiling information it gathered for certain portion of the code may be good enough to get start engaging with **TurboFan** compiler.
-The TurboFan may be busy in converting portion of the JS byte code to native code by using **Peephole optimization** technique.
+The metadata gathered is goo enough for certain portion of the JS code to be converted to native.
+Then is time to get engaging with **TurboFan** compiler.
+The for some time the TurboFan may get busy in converting portions of the JS byte code to native code by using **peephole optimization** technique.
 During this time some processing power is being used by TurboFan to compile JS byte code to native code.

-##### 3) Somewhat mid-upper value range
+##### 3) Somewhat mid to upper value ranges
-- Performance of of JS tent to be improving:
+- Performance of of JS may start getting better:
-A significant portion of JS function byte code may has converted to native instruction, the **TurboFan** compiler may be still active for converting the remaining JS byte code still left.
-By now a significant portion of the code is in native, then those instruction set can be execute fast.
+A significant portion of JS byte code may has converted into native instruction, the **TurboFan** compiler may be still active for converting the remaining still left.
+By now a significant portion of the code is in native, then those instruction set can be executed fast.

-##### 4) Upper value range
+##### 4) Upper value ranges
 - Performance of JS function is excellent and consistent:
-By now we may be wondering can JavaScript can performance this good, it is nearly comparable to the native function.
+By now we may be wondering can JavaScript be performed this good, it is somewhat comparable to the native function.
 Yes it is not magic, the **TurboFan** compiler has converted most (if not all) JS byte code to native.
 From now onwards no need of TurboFan to be engaged.
-The native instruction set can be send directly to the underlying hardware and it is expected be fast.
-There are situation V8 may not be successful in converting the entire JS byte code to native; if so any leftover JS byte code will be interpreted by Ignition.
+The native instruction can be send directly to the underlying processors and it is expected be run fast.
+There are situation V8 may not be successful in converting the entire JS byte code to native; if so any leftover portion will be interpreted by Ignition.